nzdavidv/pages/pages/ESXi-laptop-GNS3-simpler.md

 - The ACCT-VM virtual machine needed changing VLANs to admin and internet network briefly to get some apt packages installed.
 - GNS3 ESXi appliance needed some trial and error to get working in ESXi 8.

+Next steps:
+<a href="ESXi-laptop-simpler.md">Setting up ESXi on HP Elitebook G5 laptop</a>